 Types of permanent life insurance

-The two common types of permanent life insurance are whole life and universal life insurance.
+The two common types of permanent life insurance in Canada are whole life and universal life insurance.
 Here’s a simplified breakdown of the differences.

 Bundled premium which includes cost of insurance and investment.

 Premium is level for life of the policy.

 Premium can be for both insurance and investment or insurance alone.